chadjefferies/video-game-tracker/README.md

 }
 ```

-Once your api key is in place, start up the *Example.VideoGameTracker.Api* project and navigate to the /swagger page. _You can save this in your launchSettings.json to save time_.
+Once your api key is in place, start up the *Example.VideoGameTracker.Api* project and navigate to the `/swagger` page. _You can save this in your launchSettings.json to save time_.

 Your first step will be to add users to the service by calling `POST /users`.
-Make note of the userId returned and ddd at least two users for the comparison feature later discussed.
+Make note of the userId returned and add at least two users for the comparison feature later discussed.
 Please note the users you add are ephemeral and only live for the life of the API. (_Feel free to submit a PR integrating this awesome service with an actual database_) :smile:

 Your next step will be to add some games to the users favorites list.
 You will first need to search for your game(s) by calling `GET /games` and supplying your search criteria. (_Note: Only the first 20 matching games will be returned_).
 You will need to reference the game ids in your call to `POST /users/:userId/games` to add those games to the user's favorites list.